 3.5 Anonymous complaints will not normally be dealt with under this procedure as all investigations should be evidence-based.
 If a member of staff receives an anonymous complaint, they will be expected to seek advice from their line manager as to how the complaint should be dealt with.

 3.6 Applicants and any individual against whom complaints are made may expect complaints to be dealt with confidentially and that their privacy will be respected.
 However, it may be necessary to disclose information to others in order to deal with the complaint and in these circumstances the parties concerned will be informed of such disclosure.

 3.7 Applicants may not always agree with the decision the University reaches on their fees status (home or overseas for fees purposes).
-This policy also covers disputes about this issue.
+This procedure also covers disputes about this issue.
 Those wishing to request a review of their fees status must do so as soon as possible and supply any further documentation to support their review.
-Further details are available from the Admissions Manager (Postgraduate & International Liaison), Kim Spencer, email: K.Spencer@bath.ac.uk.
+Those seeking further information on this process should contact the following Head of Admissions relevant to their level of study:

 3.8 There is no right of appeal against the University’s decision in relation to your eligibility for financial support based on your widening participation or your academic profile.
 However, you may make a complaint if you believe that you have not been considered for an award because of a procedural error, or you believe that there has been some other procedural problem with our allocating and awarding system.

 3.8 Applicants are encouraged to seek advice via the informal process in the first instance.